brilliantgames/BG-C-Software-Renderer/README.md

 Important Note About Unity:

-to run this in Unity, simply copy the 'Raster Engine' folder into your Unity project, it already contains the dll C++ engine in it's folder.
+To run this in Unity, simply copy the 'Raster Engine' folder into your Unity project, it already contains the dll C++ engine in it's folder.
 The Unity project provided is made in Unity 2018.4.2.6.
 However, it should still work in newer version of Unity.

 Support: